Shuvalov Painter

-The Shuvalov Painter was an Attic vase painter of the red-figure style, active between 440 and 410 BC, i.e. in the High Classical period (Parthenon period).
+The Shuvalov Painter was an Attic vase painter of the red-figure style, active between 440 and 410 BC, i.e. in the High Classical period (Parthenon period) in Magna Graecia.

 The Shuvalov painter's conventional name was allocated by John Beazley, who chose for a name vase an amphora that is now at the Hermitage Museum, St. Petersburg.
 It had been acquired in the eighteenth century by the collector Ivan Ivanovich Shuvalov.

 Most of some eighty works ascribed to the Shuvalov Painter were discovered in Italy, mainly in Campania and Lucania.
 He mainly painted smaller vessels.
 The Shuvalov Painter is considered the successor of the Mannheim Painter at the same workshop.
 He appears to have worked in the same workshop as Aison, the painter of the Alexander Group and the Eretria Painter.
 His paintings depict lively small figures, often with intense gazes.
 His works, whether depicting mythological scenes or themes from everyday life, are counted among the best of their time.
 John Boardman argues that his paintings have a tendency to be somewhat shallow and facile.

 An oinochoe by the Shuvalov Painter on display in Berlin is one of the most famous erotic works of ancient Greek vase painting.